Spousal Support Lawyer in Dutchess County

 Common reasons to request modification include:

-Steps to Take to Petition a Change in Spousal Support:
+Steps to Petition for a Change in Spousal Support

-2. Present Reason to Request a Change in Spousal Support: Once at the hearing, you and your attorney will present your case to the judge.
+- Present Your Case for a Change in Spousal Support: Once at the hearing, you and your attorney will present your case to the judge.
 Depending on the situation, you may argue that you are no longer financially able to make payments or claim that your ex-partner no longer needs the payments.

 If the judge feels there is good reason, they will modify or terminate the current spousal support agreement.